Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges

-Research on human perception also goes beyond depth perception.
-Serrano et al.~\cite{serrano_sitzmann_cognitive_event_segmentation_VR_vid_TOG17} systematically investigated the human perception of continuity in VR movies, which have different cinematographic requirements from conventional 2D movies.
-The authors used gaze information and eye-tracking data along with the videos and revealed new metrics such as scanpath errors describing visual attention and offered design insights for VR content creation.
-Additionally, MacQuarrie and Steed~\cite{perception_of_gaze_of_vol_chars_ieeevr19} examined HMD users' perception capacity to comprehend the eye-gaze direction of virtual volumetric characters in varying display resolutions, virtual character positions, head rotations, and gaze directions.
-The authors also indicated that perceptual accuracy is considerably position-dependent and influenced by the direction of view.
+Research on human perception also goes beyond depth perception. \cite{serrano_sitzmann_cognitive_event_segmentation_VR_vid_TOG17} systematically investigated the human perception of continuity in VR movies, which have different cinematographic requirements from conventional 2D movies.
+The authors utilized eye-tracking data in conjunction with the videos and revealed new metrics, such as scanpath errors, that describe visual attention, and provided design insights for VR content creation.
+Additionally, \cite{perception_of_gaze_of_vol_chars_ieeevr19} examined HMD users' perception capacity to comprehend the gaze direction of virtual volumetric characters in varying display resolutions, virtual character positions, head rotations, and gaze directions.
+The authors indicated that perceptual accuracy is considerably position-dependent and influenced by the direction of view.